 As Ash Maurya pointed out “the most important takeaway is that you document your key business model assumptions (and learning) in a portable format that you can share and discuss with people other than yourself.“

 In this article, we explored the evolution that leads to the lean startup movement.
-From that movement, it was clear that a scientific method based on experimentation, tested assumptions and continuous iterations are the key.
+From that movement, it was clear that a scientific method based on experimentation, tested assumptions and continuous iterations is the key.

 This is based on a profound understanding of the problems your customers are facing and the unfair advantage you can build or have built into your business.

 I’d like to remind that the lean startup canvas is a practical and portable tool for the entrepreneur.

 The main aim is to have a holistic view of your business on one page, which allows you to iterate on your business model.